 The National Conference of State Legislatures (NCSL) has created a useful two-dimensional classification system to describe the types of voter identification requirements for states that go beyond the HAVA minimum.
 The first dimension is whether the state requires the voter to show an ID with a photograph.
 The second dimension is whether a voter without proper ID is required to cast a provisional ballot and then take some additional steps after Election Day to have the ballot counted (“strict” states), or whether such a voter can sign an affidavit attesting to his or her identity and cast a regular ballot on Election Day (“non-strict” states).

-The following map summarizes voter ID laws as of the summer of 2017.
+The following map summarizes voter ID laws as of the summer of 2020.
 As a general matter, the strictest ID laws are in the South and Great Lakes states; the least strict laws are in the Northeast and the West Coast.

 Legal controversy

-Photo IDs were given a boost by two efforts that followed the 2000 presidential election controversy.
+Photo ID requirements were given a boost by two efforts that followed the 2000 presidential election controversy.
 First, ID provisions pertaining to first-time voters were a concession made by Democratic sponsors of HAVA to Republicans to get the law passed in the Senate.
 Second, in its 2005 report, the Commission on Federal Election Reform (the Carter-Baker Commission) recommended that all states institute photo ID requirements.

 The first state to pass a strict voter photo ID requirement was Indiana in 2005.
 The law was immediately challenged by the Marion County (Indianapolis) Democratic Central Committee as imposing an undue burden on voting rights under the 14th Amendment to the U.S. Constitution.
 Both the federal trial court and the circuit court of appeals rejected these claims.
 The U.S. Supreme Court granted a writ of certiorari; in Crawford v.
 Marion County Election Board, the justices ruled that states had a reasonable interest in preventing election fraud and that photo ID laws were not, on their face, unconstitutional.
 In upholding the Indiana law, however, the court opened up the possibility that the particular facts surrounding other states’ ID laws could be used to strike them down.